qbalsdon/qbalsdon.github.io/docs/_posts/2021-04-15-accessibility-service.markdown

 The receiver that was implemented can take intents from other apps, as well as the ADB.

 {% highlight bash %}
-adb shell am broadcast -a com.balsdon.talkback.accessibility adb shell am broadcast -a com.balsdon.talkback.accessibility -e ACTION "ACTION_NEXT" adb shell am broadcast -a com.balsdon.talkback.accessibility -e ACTION "ACTION_PREV" adb shell am broadcast -a com.balsdon.talkback.accessibility -e ACTION "ACTION_HEADING_NEXT" adb shell am broadcast -a com.balsdon.talkback.accessibility -e ACTION "ACTION_HEADING_PREV" adb shell am broadcast -a com.balsdon.talkback.accessibility -e ACTION "ACTION_VOLUME_UP" adb shell am broadcast -a com.balsdon.talkback.accessibility -e ACTION "ACTION_VOLUME_DOWN" adb shell am broadcast -a com.balsdon.talkback.accessibility -e ACTION "ACTION_VOLUME_SET" --ei PARAMETER_VOLUME 20
+adb shell am broadcast -a com.balsdon.talkback.accessibility -e ACTION "ACTION_NEXT" adb shell am broadcast -a com.balsdon.talkback.accessibility -e ACTION "ACTION_PREV" adb shell am broadcast -a com.balsdon.talkback.accessibility -e ACTION "ACTION_VOLUME_UP" adb shell am broadcast -a com.balsdon.talkback.accessibility -e ACTION "ACTION_VOLUME_DOWN" adb shell am broadcast -a com.balsdon.talkback.accessibility -e ACTION "ACTION_VOLUME_SET" --ei PARAMETER_VOLUME 20
 {% endhighlight %}

-These are the commands I that I find the most tedious while working with accessibility - and I think the ability to control the volume was one of the better features.
+These are some of the commands I that I find the most tedious while working with accessibility - and I think the ability to control the volume was one of the better features.
 I find that the volume of the voice can sometimes be quite disruptive.

+> #### Super important caveat!

+> I am debating whether to name these by their **gesture** as opposed to by the OUTCOME as at the moment all my accessibility service can do is perform certain (not ALL!) gestures on behalf of the user.
+It's import to note this as if your default gestures are different to mine, or you have set up different gestures, your experience will be different to mine.
+This could even just be a result of us using different devices.

 The receiver achieves this in the following manner:
 {% highlight kotlin %}